Control the show, once it has started, by selecting a song of your choice...go to:

 I originally bought this sort of supply to power a car audio amp in a portable PA system.
 For that project I had only ordered two but the ebay seller included a third for some reason.
 I ended up leaving this in a box and it collected dust for many years.
 It was brought out of storage because it was required to power the FM broadcast system, since it is a nice clean power source.
 The supply itself is capable of outputting 9A, and soon became the perfect power unit to power the entire LightshowPi system (control side).
 So this supply powers not only the FM transmitter, it sources the DC to DC converter shown below for 5 volts to bias the SainSmart relay boards.

-For the new show, I will be using a second one of these supplies to drive the hacked RGB floods (mentioned below) via a DMX Led Controller.
-I measured the load on the supply, and the DMX controller in standby draws 25mA. measuring the draw of one flood connected, all LED's on, the current draw was only 750mA.
+During testing with the RGB flood lights, I measured the load on the supply, and the DMX controller in standby draws 25mA.
+Measuring the draw of one flood connected, all LED's on, the current draw was only 750mA.
 So no issue driving 4 RGB floods off one supply.
+Likewise the manufacturing specs on the high powered spots is 18W per light.
+This means just over an amp at 12 volts.
+The Symbol supply should be enough to drive 4 lights.

 After performing some testing, I came to realize that the DC to DC converter unfortunately does not put out enough current to properly drive the Gen2 Pi.
 I have had this 5V supply kicking about for years, so I'm going to put it in the system and see how it drives the Pi.
-It shouldn't be an issue as it puts out 10A at 5V.
+It shouldn't be an issue as it puts out up to 10A current at 5V.

 Another advantage of using FPP is the ability to intermix other controllers and protocols into the system.
 This was a short-coming with LSPi.
 With the previous show, I was able to control the floods by turning on/off the red/green/blue channels to achive those three colours, some basic blends when turning on two of the colours together, or creating a white effect when all three were turned on.
-But there was no additional affect, or fades capable, and I used 3 GPIO ports on the Pi to do it.
+But there was no additional affects, color blends, or fades capable, and I used 3 GPIO ports on the Pi to do it.

 I decided to add DMX control into this system to take advantage of the extra abilities and effects and not tie up any additional GPIO on the Pi itself to do it.